-A common element of ruggedizing portable electronic devices is holding the battery in place as well as protecting it from a mechanical shock event, such as a drop to concrete.
-Often, there are small gaps left between the battery and the compartment cover, this gap allows movement and impact that can damaged the battery or disconnect power.
-Designers of ruggedized devices commonly use Poron cushioning pads to fill the gap between the battery and cover.
+A common element of ruggedizing portable electronic devices is the need to hold the battery in place as well as protect it from a mechanical shock event, such as a drop to concrete.
+Often there are small gaps left between the battery and the compartment cover; this gap allows movement and impact that can damaged the battery or disconnect power.
+Designers of ruggedized devices commonly use PORON® cushioning pads to fill the gap between the battery and cover.

-Stockwell Elastomerics offers a wide variety of cushioning pad materials and a variety of adhesive backings.
-For more information, view an updated blog post on battery compartment pads and battery cushion pads, or please call 215-335-3005 or contact us.
+Stockwell Elastomerics offers a wide variety of Stockwell Elastomerics manufactures and a variety of adhesive backings.
+For more information, view an updated blog post on battery compartment pads and battery cushion pads.
+For applications assistance please call Stockwell Elastomerics at 215-335-3005 or complete a contact form.

 PORON® is a registered trademark of Rogers Corporation.